- Course start date:

 - Course end date:

-On the A-Level Biology course, you will study for 4 hours per week.
-You will complete the AS-Level in the first year and the A2 in the second to form a full A-level.
+You will complete the AS-Level in the first year and the A2 in the second to form a full A Level.

 The course includes a wide range of topics in Biology, and will be taught through theory sessions, practical activities, learning games and online activities.